../../_images/Scorep_logo.png

 $ scorep --user gcc -o test test.o

-Now you can manually instrument Score-P to the source code as seen below:
+Now you can manually instrument Score-P within the source code as seen below:

 #include <scorep/SCOREP_User.h>